50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The scroll-snap property in CSS3 is used to control the behaviour of scrolling containers, allowing for snapping to specific points or elements during scrolling.
-It accepts values like none, mandatory, and proximity, controlling the snapping behaviour and the alignment of snapped elements.
+The `scroll-snap` property in CSS3 is used to control the behavior of scrolling containers, allowing for snapping to specific points or elements during scrolling.
+It accepts values like `none`, `mandatory`, and `proximity`, controlling the snapping behavior and the alignment of snapped elements.
+This property is useful for creating smooth and predictable scrolling experiences, such as in carousels or paginated content.
+By implementing `scroll-snap`, developers can enhance user interaction and ensure a more cohesive scrolling experience.

 89. Explain the concept of CSS inheritance and how it affects the propagation of styles.